 - 1. The number of frequent target addresses from a caller site should be small (1-2). - 2.
 The majority of target addresses should be similar across input sets. - 3.
-The target addresses must be available at compile-time.
+The target addresses must be available at compiletime.

-Direct devirtualization: Direct devirtualization converts an indirect call into a single unconditional direct call if the compiler can prove that there is only one possible target for the indirect call.
-Hence, direct devirtualization does not require a guard before the direct call, but requires whole-program analysis to make sure there is only one possible target.
+Direct devirtualization.
+Direct devirtualization converts an indirect call into a single unconditional direct call if the compiler can prove that there is only one possible target for the indirect call.
+Hence, direct devirtualization does not require a guard before the direct call, but requires wholeprogram analysis to make sure that there is only one possible target.
 This approach enables code optimizations that would otherwise be hindered by the indirect call.
-However, this approach cannot be used statically if the language supports dynamic class loading, like Java.
-Dynamic recompilation can overcome this limitation, but it requires an expensive mechanism called on-stack replacement [29].
+However, this approach cannot usually be used statically if the language supports dynamic class loading, like Java.
+Dynamic recompilation can overcome this limitation, but it requires an expensive mechanism called on-stack replacement [28].

-6.1.
-Limitations of Compiler-Based Devirtualization
+6.1 Limitations of Compiler-Based Devirtualization

-6.1.1.
-Need for Static Analysis or Accurate Profiling The application of devirtualization to large commercial software bases is limited by the cost and overhead of the static analysis or profiling required to guide the method call transformation.
-Devirtualization based on static analysis requires type analysis, which in turn requires whole program analysis [29], and unsafe languages like C++ also require pointer alias analysis.
+6.1.1 Need for Static Analysis or Accurate Profiling

+The application of devirtualization to large commercial software bases is limited by the cost and overhead of the static analysis or profiling required to guide the method call transformation.
+Devirtualization based on static analysis requires type analysis, which in turn requires whole program analysis [28], and unsafe languages like C++ also require pointer alias analysis.
 Note that these analyses need to be conservative in order to guarantee correct program semantics.
 Guarded devirtualization usually requires accurate profile information, which may be very difficult to obtain for large applications.
-Due to the limited applicability of static devirtualization, [29] reports only an average 40% reduction in the number of virtual method calls on a set of Java benchmarks, with the combined application of aggressive guarded and direct devirtualization techniques.
+Due to the limited applicability of static devirtualization, Ishizaki et al. [28] report only an average 40 percent reduction in the number of virtual method calls on a set of Java benchmarks, with the combined application of aggressive guarded and direct devirtualization techniques.

-6.1.2.
-Impact on Code Size and Branch Mispredictions Guarded devirtualization can sometimes reduce performance since (1) it increases the static code size by converting a single indirect branch instruction into multiple guard test instructions and direct calls; (2) it could replace one possibly mispredicted indirect call with multiple conditional branch mispredictions, if the guard tests become hard-to-predict branches [50].
+6.1.2 Impact on Code Size and Branch Mispredictions

+Guarded devirtualization can sometimes reduce performance since 1) it increases the static code size by converting a single indirect branch instruction into multiple guard test instructions and direct calls and 2) it could replace one possibly mispredicted indirect call with multiple conditional branch mispredictions, if the guard tests become hard-to-predict branches [48].

-6.1.3.
-Lack of Adaptivity to Run-Time Input-Set and Phase Behavior The most frequently-taken targets chosen for devirtualization can be based on profiling, which averages the whole execution of the program for one particular input set.
-However, the most frequently-taken targets can be different across different input sets.
-Furthermore, the most frequently-taken targets can change during different phases of the program.
+6.1.3 Lack of Adaptivity

+The most frequently taken targets chosen for devirtualization can be based on profiling, which averages the whole execution of the program for one particular input set.
+However, the most frequently taken targets can be different across different input sets.
+Furthermore, the most frequently taken targets can change during different phases of the program.
 Additionally, dynamic linking and dynamic class loading can introduce new targets at runtime.
-Compiler-based devirtualization cannot adapt to these changes in program behavior because the most frequent targets of a method call are determined statically and encoded in the binary.
+Compilerbased devirtualization cannot adapt to these changes in program behavior because the most frequent targets of a method call are determined statically and encoded in the binary.

-Due to these limitations, many state-of-the-art compilers either do not implement any form of devirtualization (e.g. GCC 4.0 [18]16) or they implement a limited form of direct devirtualization that converts only provably-monomorphic virtual function calls into direct function calls (e.g. the Bartok compiler [50, 41] or the .NET Runtime [42]).
+Due to these limitations, many state-of-the-art compilers either do not implement any form of devirtualization (e.g., GCC 4.0 [19]) or they implement a limited form of direct devirtualization that converts only provably monomorphic virtual function calls into direct function calls (e.g., the Bartok compiler [48], [42] or the .NET Runtime [43]).

-6.2.
-VPC Prediction vs. Compiler-Based Devirtualization
+6.2 VPC versus Compiler-Based Devirtualization